 Applications for the PCRBIO Research Grant are now open.
-Please complete the form below to be considered for the grant.
-Results will be announced in January 2024.

 The grant offers a total of £10,000 funding for PCR reagents to scientists working in human health, microbiology, plant sciences, environment and sustainability, and all other research areas with a biological focus or which require plenty of PCR.

-Applications will run from 1st September until 30th November 2023.
-The results will be announced, and funding will commence, in January 2024.
+Applications will run from September until 30th November 2025.
+The results will be announced, and funding will commence, in January 2026.

 The PCRBIO Research Grant will be awarded as follows: